douglasgreen/outlines/computing/programming_languages/javascript.md

 ## Emerging Trends and Technologies

 -   Framework Evolution: JavaScript frameworks and libraries, like React, Angular, and Vue.js, continue to evolve.
-We\'re likely to see more features aimed at improving performance, enhancing user experience, and simplifying the development process.
+We're likely to see more features aimed at improving performance, enhancing user experience, and simplifying the development process.
 -   Serverless Architectures: JavaScript is increasingly being used in serverless architectures, where back-end services are run on an as-used basis.
 This reduces the complexity of server management and scaling.
 -   AI and Machine Learning: JavaScript is also finding its way into the AI and ML spheres.
 With libraries like TensorFlow.js, developers can now integrate machine learning functionalities directly into web applications.